HainanZhao/AICodeReview/README.md

-  --api-only                        Run server in API-only mode (no web interface) --init                            Create a configuration file interactively --dry-run                         Generate AI review but do not post comments (CLI mode only) --mock                            Use mock AI responses for testing (CLI mode only) --verbose                         Detailed operation logs (CLI mode only) -h, --help                        Display help
+  --api-only                        Run server in API-only mode (no web interface) --init                            Create a configuration file interactively --dry-run                         Generate AI review but do not post comments (CLI mode only)

+  -h, --help                        Display help
   -V, --version                     Show version
 ```